CIT59x/website-cit59x/content/english/blog/2021-Winter-Hackathon-Master-Guide.md

 ### Links to our resources
 [**Devpost Site**](https://mcit-2021-winter-hackathon.devpost.com) - We use Devpost to host the hackathon and judging.
 Projects submissions will be held there.
+**If you are competing in the hackathon make sure you are registered on Devpost!**
 [**Ideas Post**](https://cit59x.com/blog/2021-hackathon-ideas/)
 [**Project Proposal README**](https://drive.google.com/file/d/12d6dEbAWVAgUS5BOGmG8MH3tMsXpXtyf/view?usp=sharing) - Competitors, you will be committing this README to the GitHub repository of your project.
 [**Presentation Example**](https://drive.google.com/file/d/1rLG4zOggAJUAXn-z6iM--4lqt1cvKrUG/view?usp=sharing) -  Thank you to Brian Perriello, a competitor from last year, for recording this presentation example.